Monday, December 31, 2007

 Sunday, December 09, 2007

 This week's video shows the Housemartins playing live in 1986, with Norman Cook (aka Fat Boy Slim) on bass.
 Surely one of the most likeable bands of the era?
+[Later.
+That video disappeared, but I have found another.]

 And as a bonus for lovers of agriculture-related pop from the 1980s: XTC with Love on a Farm Boy's Wages.